link-intersystems/redux-middlewares/README.md

       .thenDispatch(changeStateA())
       );

 The state change middleware detects those loops by tracking the call stack depth.
 Per default a call stack depth of 20 state change dispatches is allowed.
-If you
+If you want to change this you can pass a config to the `createStateChangeMiddleware`.

+    stateChangeMiddleware = createStateChangeMiddleware({
+      maxCallStackDepth: 1
+    });

+If you want to handle the call stack limit exceeded, you can also provide a handle function.

+    stateChangeMiddleware = createStateChangeMiddleware({
+      maxCallStackDepth: 1,
+      onCallStackLimitExceeded: (actionStack, maxCallStackDepth) => {},
+    });

+Here are the options you can pass to the `createStateChangeMiddleware`.

+    export type OnCallStackLimitExceeded = (
+      actionStack: AnyAction[],
+      maxCallStackDepth: number
+    ) => void;

+    export type StateChangeMiddlewareOptions = {
+      maxCallStackDepth: number;
+      onCallStackLimitExceeded?: OnCallStackLimitExceeded;
+    };